HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 Every byte of a web page needs to be stored somewhere, and with the nature of how the web works, that usually means being stored in multiple locations

 It starts with the web server itself.
 Pure storage space remains relatively small in cost per Gigabyte, depending on the type of storage.
 For example, Google's cloud storage is somewhere between [$0.02 and $0.03 per month in North America](https://cloud.google.com/storage/pricing#north-america) or $0.006 and $0.025 in Europe.
-Resources stored in memory on a webserver versus on disk for faster access will ramp up in cost far faster than one that lives on disk.
+Resources stored in memory on a web server versus on disk for faster access will ramp up in cost far faster than one that lives on disk.

 There can be multiple copies of the same resource too, spread across a number of intermediate caches, and even spread across multiple data centers if a CDN when edge caching is employed.